Balaji Motion Pictures

 Balaji Motion Pictures is an Indian film production and distribution company, subsidiary company of Balaji Telefilms Limited, established by Shobha Kapoor and her daughter Ekta Kapoor.
 Located in Mumbai, it produces and distributes Hindi films.
 The chairman of the company is former Bollywood actor, Jeetendra Kapoor.
 In 2017, the company released its biography, Kingdom of the Soap Queen: The Story of Balaji Telefilms.

 Operations

 Balaji Motion Pictures is based in Mumbai in the Balaji House on New Link Road, Andheri West, Mumbai.
 It operates from its head office in Andheri West and has studios in Film City and other locations in Mumbai.
-In terms of studio facilities, Balaji Motion Pictures is one of the largest film production houses in Mumbai.